tycrek/degoogle/README.md

   - [Ekoru](https://ekoru.org/) - Privacy focused search engine that also aims to clean up the oceans.
 Thanks @mynamesleon
   - [Cyberd](https://cyber.page/) - Decentralized Google.
 A web 3 alternative for the Google search engine.
 In Beta testing mode.
 Uses IPFS and Tendermint consensus for security and economic incentives.
 Please see their [ELI-5 FAQ](https://github.com/cybercongress/congress/blob/master/ecosystem/ELI-5%20FAQ.md) for more info.
   - [Toki](https://toki.com/) - Decentralized search engine.
 It is "designed to be anonymous, private and censorship-resistant."
 (Parent company is Swiss, which is outside of 5/9/14 Eyes, however in testing I connected to a few USA and Canadian servers).
+  - [Infinity Search](https://infinitysearch.co/) - **5-eyes** - Infinity Search is a privacy metasearch engine that does not log any information about its users.
+In terms of privacy, it works the same way as DuckDuckGo.
+It is free to use and is funded by non-tracking advertisements and affiliate links.
+It is also completely open source.
 - Images
   - *See above.
 All provide some form of image search.*
 - YouTube